ksator/junos_automation_with_rest_calls/README.md

 ### How to use the Junos REST API explorer

+Junos REST API explorer is an optional graphical tool for testing Junos REST API.
+It is embeded in Junos, and allows to conveniently experiment with REST APIs.

 ##### Junos REST API explorer usage: one single RPC, no argument
 Here's how to use the Junos REST API explorer to make a REST call to get Junos data in XML.
 This example uses an HTTP GET.
 The RPC is ```get-software-information```.
 There is no argument in the RPC.
 This is the equivalent of ```show version | display xml```.
 The default port is 3000, but I am using 8080 in this example.
 ![rest call get software information.png](explorer/rest_call_get-software-information.png)